-This is a personal project that I built for myself, with the base bike being provided by Zero Motorycles.
+This is a personal project that I built for myself, with the base bike a Zero FX, kindly provided by Zero Motorcycles.

 The idea for the “Quiet Riot” project came about back in the summer of 2017 when I was over in California working with Zero Motorcycles on the SR/F production model.
 At the time, the flat tracker movement was just gaining traction, and the FX seemed like an ideal base on which to build one.
 A relatively lightweight bike in Zero’s all-electric range that was crying out for a new style.
 Also boat loads of torque and the prospect of tuning the “engine braking” by means of altering the level of regen through the motor seemed like nice features for a flattracker.